-KRDN # KRDN EDUCATION Course # Domain 1: Scientific and Evidence Base of Practice: integration of scientific information and research into practice KRDN 1.1: Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, evidence-based practice decisions.
-KRDN 1.2: Use current information technologies to locate and apply evidence-based guidelines and protocols.
+KRDN# KRDN EDUCATION Scientific and Evidence Base of Practice: integration of scientific information and translation of Domain 1: research into practice Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, KRDN 1.1: evidence-based practice decisions.
+Select and use appropriate current information technologies to locate and apply evidence-based KRDN 1.2: guidelines and protocols.
 KRDN 1.3: Apply critical thinking skills.
-Domain 2: Professional Practice Expectations: beliefs, values, attitudes and behaviors for the professional dietitian level of practice KRDN 2.1: Demonstrate effective and professional oral and written communication and documentation.
-KRDN 2.2: Describe the governance of nutrition and dietetics practice, such as the Scope of Nutrition and Dietetics Practice and the Code of Ethics for the Profession of Nutrition and Dietetics; and describe inter-professional relationships in various practice settings.
+Professional Practice Expectations: beliefs, values, attitudes and behaviors for the nutrition and Domain 2: dietetics practitioner level of practice KRDN 2.1: Demonstrate effective and professional oral and written communication and documentation.
+Describe the governance of nutrition and dietetics practice, such as the Scope of Practice for the KRDN 2.2: Registered Dietitian Nutritionist and the Code of Ethics for the Profession of Nutrition and Dietetics.
 KRDN 2.3: Assess the impact of a public policy position on nutrition and dietetics practice.
-KRDN 2.4: Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.
-KRDN 2.5: Identify and describe the work of inter-professional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.
-KRDN 2.6: Demonstrate an understanding of cultural competence/sensitivity.
-Demonstrate identification with the nutrition and dietetics profession through activities such as participation in professional organizations and defending a position on issues KRDN 2.7: KRDN 2.8: impacting the nutrition and dietetics profession.
-Demonstrate an understanding of the importance and expectations of a professional in mentoring and precepting others.
-Domain 3: Clinical and Customer Services: development and delivery of information, products and s individuals, groups and populations ervices to KRDN 3.1: Use the Nutrition Care Process to make decisions, identify nutrition-related problems and determine and evaluate nutrition interventions.
+Discuss the impact of health care policy and different health care delivery systems on food and KRDN 2.4: nutrition services.
+Identify and describe the work of inter-professional teams and the roles of others with whom the KRDN 2.5: registered dietitian nutritionist collaborates.
+Demonstrate cultural humility, an awareness of personal biases and an understanding of cultural KRDN 2.6: differences, diversity, equity and inclusion.
+Describe contributing factors to health equity in nutrition and dietetics including structural bias, social KRDN 2.7: inequities, health disparities and discrimination.
+Participate in a nutrition and dietetics professional organization and explain the significant role of the KRDN 2.8: organization.
+KRDN 2.9: Defend a position on issues impacting the nutrition and dietetics profession.
+Clinical and Client Services: development and delivery of information, products and services to Domain 3: individuals, groups and populations Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions and monitor the KRDN 3.1: effectiveness of these interventions.
 KRDN 3.2: Develop an educational session or program/educational strategy for a target population.
-KRDN 3.3: Demonstrate counseling and education methods to facilitate behavior change for and enhance wellness for diverse individuals and groups.
+KNDN 3.2.
+Develop an educational session of program/educational strategy for a target population.